ashjianda/extract_pb_info/README.md

 Open Command Prompt (Windows) or Terminal (Mac)

 In the command prompt, navigate to the folder with `book.html` and .py files from Step 1
-- Enter the following command to navigate to your folder: `cd "path\to\folder"`
+- Paste the path you have copied into the following command: `cd "path\to\folder"`
 - Example: `cd "C:\Users\yourname\Desktop\VCU\Extract_PB_Info"`

 Run the programs